Antoine Vallot

-Antoine Vallot (born in Arles in 1594 or 1595; died on 9 August 1671 at the Royal Garden in Paris) was a French doctor.
+Antoine Vallot (born in Arles in 1594 or 1595; died on 9 August 1671 at the Royal Garden in Paris) was a French medical doctor.
 He was First Physician to King Louis XIV.
 Antoine Vallot had succeeded François Vautier, or Vaultier, as the king's first physician.
 Antoine d'Aquin succeeded him in 1672.

 Biography

 Doctor in Paris

 Vallot was a doctor of the Faculty of Medicine of Montpellier.
 Very active and bold in the practice of medicine, he moved to settle in Paris and quickly became a sought-after doctor for the great figures of the time.
 Vallot became the physician of Queen Anne of Austria.
 In 1647 King Louis XIV was treated of smallpox which marked the beginning of his career in the Royal Garden.
 He was then considered the most skillful court physician.
 When Vautier (or Vaultier) died on July 4, 1652, he was appointed to replace him in the office of first physician to the king.